ALEXMORF/the-dark-dungeon/README.md

  20. Added collectables (ammo, health pack, etc) (12/21/2016)
  21. Procedural world generation (12/30/2016)

 TODO List:
+ 1. Replace hacks in physics simulation, like lerp(), with real motion equations to make the movement delta-time-dependent
- 1. UI and multiple states
+ 2. UI and multiple states
- 2. fix the bug with cast_ray()
+ 3. fix the bug with cast_ray()

 #Things I took away from this project